AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 Further documentation of Bonsai key aspects would be instrumental and is likely going to be necessary in the coming years.

-### Components to develop and integrate

-Based on our experience, the following list contain the component that will need to be developed for Bonsai Integration in the pipeline.
-  - External interfacing
-    - Messaging to and from Bonsai to enable interaction with BehaviorMon, WSE and MouseDirector.
-  - Additional Hardware Interfaces
-    - Implement DAQ digital input
-    - Enhanced encoder
-  - Determine output file formats
-    - Bonsai must produce an experimental record (similar to the current pkl file)

 ### Data format

 If we adopt Bonsai, it is critical that its data outputs can interface with our existing analysis pipelines.
 At the same time, there are a lot of drawbacks to our current system (saving all behavior data + metadata in a pickle file), and switching to Bonsai presents an opportunity to rethink our approach.